If You’ve Been Arrested For DWI, We Can Help

-If you have been arrested for driving while intoxicated, you could be facing many serious penalties, including loss of license, excessive fines, court costs, administrative penalties, and mandatory jail sentences.
+If you have been arrested for driving while intoxicated, you could be facing many serious penalties, including loss of license, excessive fines, court costs, administrative penalties and mandatory jail sentences.

-Why was I arrested?
+Why Was I Arrested?

 If you are pulled over by a police officer and that officer has reason to believe that you are under the influence of alcohol or drugs, then you will likely be asked to submit to a series of field sobriety tests.
 These tests commonly include the walk and turn, the one leg stand, and the horizontal gaze nystagmus test.
 If you refuse to perform these tests as requested, then you are likely going to jail.
 If you perform the tests but fail to perform them to the satisfaction of the officer, then you are still likely going to jail.
-These are tests which law enforcement will argue are standardized tests that yield objective results.
+These are tests that law enforcement will argue are standardized tests that yield objective results.
 Unfortunately, they aren’t objective and are rarely administered in the correct manner.
 The result is that a lot of people go to jail on very shaky evidence.

 Unlike blood and breath tests, these so-called sobriety tests do nothing to actually determine an individual’s blood alcohol level.
 Instead, they attempt to test someone’s physical abilities.
 These tests are administered to build a case against the individual accused of DWI.
 Even if an individual is not legally intoxicated, a number of factors can cause the failure of one or more of these tests – flashing squad car lights, bad weather, a person’s age and physical abilities, being tired and general nervousness.
 Unfortunately, you will not be given the benefit of the doubt.
 If you fail one or more of these tests, you are likely going to jail.
-An experienced criminal defense attorney can help.
+The experienced criminal defense attorney can help.

 What If I Passed The Breath Test?